-- In the comments of a Language Log post a while back, I mentioned an old university assignment of mine.
+- In the comments of a Language Log post a while back, I mentioned an old university assignment of mine on applications of data mining in linguistics.
 For the record, it’s available here, but you’ll have to ask me for the password.

 - Dan Everett was the subject of much discussion last month, most of it rather narrowly focussed.
 Here’s an article that covers some broader issues.

 - Article on the science of natural soundscapes.
 Reading it reminded me of a poem I remember from school (which I mention not in order to recommend it but simply to reminisce).